It's the U.S.-Canadian border gateway for terrorists.

 If that's what you want to try to do, I'll deal with it both ways.

-But number two, and the most important thing, is would somebody explain to me how any enforcement provision in this new worthless Senate immigration bill is going to be enforced or used if we now have a story that over half the illegals here are overstays on visas that have expired and they just haven't left.
+But number two, and the most important thing is would somebody explain to me how any enforcement provision in this new worthless Senate immigration bill is going to be enforced or used if we now have a story that over half the illegals here are overstays on visas that have expired and they just haven't left.

 Who's enforcing that?

-In fact, you have ICE out there, yeah, major problem.
+In fact, you have ICE out there.

-Do something about it.
+Fine, do something about it.

-Deport all these people, we can't deport six million people.
+We can't deport 6 million people.

 Well, we can't deport anybody.